Yuuki-Discord/Yuuki-Bot/README.md

 For Docker (Recommended):
 - A Docker installation, including `docker` and `docker-compose` binaries.
-  - On Debian-based Linux distros this is usually as simple as `apt install docker.io docker-compose` - for advances installations check out [https://docs.docker.com/engine/install](the documentation).
+  - On Debian-based Linux distros this is usually as simple as `apt install docker.io docker-compose` - for advanced installations check out [the documentation](https://docs.docker.com/engine/install)

 For standalone:
 - Ruby 2.4.0+
 - Bundler (`gem install bundler`)
 - Locally running Redis (`apt install redis-server` ?)

 Note: We do not currently support running standalone on bare Windows platforms.
-It should definitely work, but no guarantees or support are made.
+It should work, but no guarantees or support are made.
 For Windows it's recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL1 and WSl2 are both fine) or [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).